-When I was in Guatemala I heard about Zephyr Lodge before I learned about Semuc Champey, the natural pools located deep in the Guatemalan jungle.
-Reviews are mixed on this place, through word-of-mouth and also online but my temporary travel companions at the time were insistent on staying there so I decided to give it a try.
+When I was traveling through Guatemala I heard about Zephyr Lodge before I learned about Semuc Champey, the natural pools located deep in the Guatemalan jungle.
+Reviews are mixed on this place, through word-of-mouth and also online, but my temporary travel companions at the time were insistent on staying there so I decided to give it a try.

 Zephyr Lodge has a selection of dorms and private rooms available.
 I stayed in a dorm room situated next to the main area where the bar and restaurant are located but also got to check out the dorms that were further away as well.
 I also got to visit the private room of two guys I met while at Zephyr Lodge.

 If you’re up for a party or will likely be staying up anyway then the rooms in the main building will be fine.
 If worse comes to worst then you should hopefully have some ear plugs anyway.
 It’s not terrible but if you’re a light sleeper then the noise will likely keep you awake.
 You can try to request the rooms that are further away but it’s not guaranteed.

 These dorms are also located up some steep stairs so if you have any problems with mobility, definitely let them know when you’re booking.

 The newer dorms that are located separate from the main building will be quieter and you don’t have to deal with the noise from the bar but if you need to get up to use the bathroom at night it is a bit of a walk .

 The beds were comfy and there seemed to be enough electrical outlets for everyone.
 One downside was that there weren’t enough lockers in the room for everyone and we had to use the ones outside.
 I’m not a big fan of that but it was still safe.